-Ms. Noa Zvi (Adv), Senior Assistant to the Director-General, is responsible for the authority's external relations with international competition organizations and foreign competition authorities, while Mr. Mark Schon (Adv), Spokesman, is responsible for spokesmanship and public relations.
+Mr. Eyal Shapiro (Adv), Senior Assistant to the Director-General, is responsible for the authority's external relations with international competition organizations and foreign competition authorities, while Ms. Sivan Carmon, Spokesman, is responsible for spokesmanship and public relations.
 The management staff also includes Ms. Yaffa Nuriel – Manager of Public Affairs, Ms. Angela Tetruasvili– Director of the Office of the Director –General and Mr. Sason Simon – Transportation Coordinator and Director of Security, all of whom manage and run the Office of the Director-General, and additionally provide assistance to the Authority's management and staff.

 Administration and Human Resources Department